Table of Contents Show

 This means you can have a heavy tea intake without facing the negative side effects of strong caffeine, like insomnia and feeling jittery.

 The flavonoids, tannins, and fluorides in white tea keep the teeth healthy and strong.

 Studies have shown that these compounds prevent tooth decay, plaque buildup, and cavities.

 White tea’s antiviral and antibacterial properties also help keep the gums healthy.
 Drinking 2-4 cups of white tea daily can help extract all the necessary nutrients.

 White tea has many health benefits apart from the ones mentioned above –

 An antioxidant called epigallocatechin gallate found in white tea helps enhance hair growth and prevent early hair loss.

-Research also shows ECGG treats bacteria caused by scalp skin diseases that are not curable commonly.
+Research also shows that ECGG treats bacteria caused by scalp skin diseases that are not commonly curable.

 3.2) White Tea Helps with Digestion

 If someone is suffering from stomach cramps, nausea, and constipation, a cup of white tea can come to the rescue.